sodadata/docs/soda/quick-start-end-user.md

 ---
 layout: default
 title: Enable end users to test data quality
-description: Follow this guide to enable Soda platform end users to write their SodaCL checks for data quality for the data that matters to them the most.
+description: Follow this guide to enable Soda Cloud end users to write their SodaCL checks for data quality for the data that matters to them the most.
 parent: Get started
 redirect_from:
 - /soda/quick-start-sodacloud.html